LucaTabone/bluemoss/docs/index.md

 not in a dict or list as we did in the previous examples, but instead want to store the data in dataclass instances.

 **Info** - The code snippet below shows that we assume a dataclass called **Companies** in which we will store the entire scrape-result.
-The expected result also assumes, that the **Companies** instance exposed two properties **dict** and **json**
+The expected result also assumes, that the **Companies** instance exposes two properties **dict** and **json**

 ```python